ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 - open the repo in vscode and switch to the dev container (CTRL-P -> Reopen in dev container)
 - open a terminal and run `poetry install` to restore dependencies
 - run the code within poetry in a virtual environment: `poetry run mag --help`
-- or run the code with python3 in a virtual environment: `poetry shell` and `poetry install` to setup env and then `python3 src/main.py countdown`.
+- or run the code with python3 in a virtual environment: `$(poetry env activate)` and `poetry install` to setup env and then `python3 src/main.py countdown`.
 Just calling `mag countdown` also works because the command is actually installed in the virtual env.
 - One click to run the tests and generate coverage: `./build.sh`
 - One click to package the app into the /dist folder: `./pack.sh`
-- One click to run the tests and package the app across multiple versions of python 3.9, 3.10, 3.11 etc: `./build-all.sh`
+- One click to run the tests and package the app across multiple versions of python 3.11, 3.12, 3.13, 3.14 etc: `./build-all.sh`

 ## Dev Env Setup In Depth